Sudhan0803/RES-EVAL/README.md

 - **Scoring**: Weighted combination of hard and soft matches.

 ### Web Application
-- **Flask / FastAPI**: Backend APIs for processing uploads and serving results.
+- **Flask**: Backend APIs for processing uploads and serving results.
 - **Streamlit**: Frontend for the placement team dashboard (MVP).
 - **SQLite / PostgreSQL**: Database for storing results, metadata, and audit logs.